pansapabloISR/seragro-dania/replit.md

 - Floating buttons optimized for mobile: WhatsApp at 50px from edge, Mavilda at 40px from edge
 - Desktop buttons at 40px from right edge for consistent spacing
 - Added SO_REUSEADDR to server.py for immediate port reuse after restart

+### Vapi Voice Widget Integration (October 10, 2025)
+- Integrated Vapi voice call widget for customer support
+- Widget positioned at the bottom-right corner (lowest position)
+- Desktop: 20px from bottom, Mobile: 15px from bottom
+- Mavilda chat widget repositioned above Vapi widget
+- Desktop: Mavilda button at 140px, chat window at 210px from bottom
+- Mobile: Responsive positioning with calculated heights to prevent overflow
+- Mobile: Mavilda button at 90px, chat window at 160px with height: calc(100vh - 180px)
+- Small screens (≤480px): Mavilda button at 90px, chat window at 150px with height: calc(100vh - 170px)
+- All widgets fully accessible across all breakpoints with overflow-y: auto for scroll support